nickchomey/ddev-cloudflare/README.md

 ## ddev-cloudflare
 This ddev addon helps you easily serve your ddev projects with real public subdomains via Cloudflare Tunnels

-Commands:
+### Commands:
 * `ddev cloudflare install` - installs, if necessary, the appropriate `cloudflared` and `flarectl` tools for your OS and CPU Architecture needed to automatically manage your Cloudflare Tunnels from the command line.
-    * `cloudflared` is for creating, managing and communicating over the actual tunnels
+    * `cloudflared` is for creating, managing and communicating over the actual tunnels.
+A systemd service will be created for it
     * `flarectl` will create, update and delete the DNS records in your Cloudflare account that are used to route the traffic to the appropriate tunnel (and, consequently, server(s))
 * `ddev cloudflare connect` - (re)connects a Cloudflare Tunnel to the local server.
     * This only needs to be run once - as all traffic for all projects and domains will go through a single tunnel.